 - NC500 – An unofficial page run by a trio of Scots that are passionate about the NC500, and helping travelers make the most of their road trip.

-- Scottish Travel Society – Admin’d by a predominantly American team, this group is one of the largest Scottish travel groups on Facebook and is a wealth of information.
-No matter how obscure your question may be, with such a large size you can guarantee there will always be someone online to offer a local’s perspective.
+- Scottish Travel Society – Admin’d by a predominantly American team, this group is one of the largest Scottish travel groups on Facebook and is a wealth of information – although they do seem to be leaning towards the commercialisation of their community.

 - North Coast 500 Interactive Map – A map provided by the official NC500 organisation.
 It has a handy ‘filter’ tool that lets you find specific things that might interest you.